Best Cheap Health Insurance in Wisconsin (2025)

 Does Wisconsin have free health care?

-Wisconsin's Medicaid program called BadgerCare Plus gives you medical care that's nearly free.
-You'll typically pay between 50 cents and $3 for most medical services.
-And it's free to enroll in BadgerCare Plus if you have a low income.
+Wisconsin's Medicaid program, known as BadgerCare Plus gives you medical care that's nearly free.
+You'll typically pay between 50 cents and $3 for most medical services, and it's free to enroll in BadgerCare Plus if you have a low income.

 What is the average monthly cost of health insurance in Wisconsin?